bltarkany/React-MemoryGame/README.md

-# React Memory Click App
+# React Memory Game App

 This app is a test of your memory through card shuffling.
 Based on a TV shows characters after clicking your first choice images will shuffle.
 The game is to remember which you have already chosen, before choosing again.